Kong/kongponents/docs/components/modal.md

 ## Props

-### Functional
+### isVisible

-- `isVisible` - Tells the component whether or not to render the open modal
+Tells the component whether or not to render the open modal.
-- `@canceled` - Emitted when cancel/close button is clicked

-### Content
+### title

-- `title` - Text displayed in header if not using slot (**Note**: this field is still required for accessibility reasons even if using the slot)
+Text displayed in header if not using slot (**Note**: this field is still required for accessibility reasons even if using the slot).

+### hideTitle

-- `hideTitle` - If not using the `header-content` slot, tells the component whether or not to display the title
+If not using the `header-content` slot, tells the component whether or not to display the title.

+### content

-- `content` - Text to display in content if not using slot
+Text to display in content if not using slot.

-### Buttons & Appearance
+### actionButtonText

-- `actionButtonText` - Change the text content of the submit/proceed button
+Change the text content of the submit/proceed button.

+### actionButtonAppearance

-- `actionButtonAppearance` - Change the [appearance](/components/button.html#props) of the submit/proceed button
+Change the [appearance](/components/button.html#props) of the submit/proceed button.

+### cancelButtonText

-- `cancelButtonText` - Change the text content of the close/cancel button
+Change the text content of the close/cancel button.

+### cancelButtonAppearance

-- `cancelButtonAppearance` - Change the [appearance](/components/button.html#props) of the cancel button
+Change the [appearance](/components/button.html#props) of the cancel button.

 ## Slots